-If you are self isolating and would like some more information on what this actually entails please click here for the lastest advice from the NHS.
+If you are self-isolating and would like some more information on what this actually entails please click here for the latest advice from the NHS.

-This page from the BBC news website also gives a comprehensive overview of what socal distancing and self-isolation actually mean: BBC Coronavirus: What are social distancing and self-isolation?
+This page from the BBC news website also gives a comprehensive overview of what social distancing and self-isolation actually mean: BBC Coronavirus: What are social distancing and self-isolation?

 Kirks – services have been suspended until further notice.
 The Church of Scotland and Baptist kirks both remain open as places of prayer or quiet spaces – please follow guidelines at the door.

-Pierowall Hotel and Cleaton House – Following government announcements bars and restaurants are now closed until further notice.
-However, takeaway services are still available along with meal delivery for those in self isolation.
+Pierowall Hotel and Cleaton House –Pubs and Restaurants are now able to open following social distancing measures.
+Takeaway services are still available along with meal delivery for those in self-isolation.
 Please contact the hotel or Cleaton house directly for more information on the services available.

 Learning Centre and Community rooms – the learning centre, consultation room, community classrooms, and other community facilities within the school are closed until further notice.
 Any sessions already booked have been cancelled and no new bookings are being taken at this time.